Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Related Work

-In parallel, RPE, initially introduced by \citep{takasePositionalEncodingControl2019}, encodes the remaining length directly into positional representations.
-Based on this concept, \citet{miculicichREPILOTSummarizationPrecise2023} and \citet{Butcher_2025} fine-tune pre-trained Transformers to incorporate such embeddings.
+In parallel, the remaining length is encoded via specialized positional representations, following the control mechanism introduced by \citet{takasePositionalEncodingControl2019} (Appendix~\ref{sec:appendixG}).
+Based on this concept, \citet{miculicichREPILOTSummarizationPrecise2023} and \citet{Butcher_2025} fine-tune pre-trained Transformers to incorporate RPE embeddings.
 At each decoding step, a discrete countdown index representing the remaining length is converted into a vector of the same dimension as the token and positional embeddings, and injected into the decoder (Appendix~\ref{sec:appendixB}).
-Through teacher-forcing training, this additional signal enables the model to predict more accurately the expected stopping point.
+By training through next-token prediction, this additional signal enables the model to predict more accurately the expected stopping point.

 However, the RPE method is explicitly dependent on the target length observed during training.
-As shown in Section~\ref{sec:rpe_results_analysis}, this dependency constitutes a critical limitation: RPE achieves accurate control only within the training length distribution, but globally fails to generalize for out-of-distribution lengths.
+As shown in Section~\ref{sec:rpe_results_analysis}, this dependency constitutes a critical limitation, RPE achieves correct control only within the training length distribution, but globally fails to generalize for out-of-distribution lengths.
 This weakness highlights the need for novel architectural mechanisms that enable deterministic and more invariant length control in text generation.
 To address this challenge, we introduce the PRE method.